forestgrape/coronavirus/10_vaccines/vaccine_safety.md

 * How long the vaccines reside within the body?
 	Knowing the decay is mandatory to know the timescales of possible effects and thus needed to determine the surveillance period.

-	> Animal experiments or pathology of deaths close in time to vaccination including full sequencing would help to bring clarity.
+	> Animal experiments or pathology of deaths close in time to vaccination including RNA sequencing and detailed analysis in whether there are any coronavirus spikes around in the cells and tissues would help to bring clarity.

 * *Tissues:* To which tissues the vaccines are distributed?
 	If the vaccines reside within the deltoid muscle where administrated, possible direct effects are mostly localized there.
 If they vaccines are distributed systemically effects are not localized and much harder to diagnose.

 	> Also there tissues like the bone marrow or the brain where mRNA transfection is not wanted.

-	> Coincidentally when my thoughts were focussed on the above kinetics in early summer 2021, I didn't pay attention to ticks, caught one and likely also caught tick-borne encephalitis virus (TBEV).
-While the initial symptoms were mild, some back pain persisted for months.
-TBEV can infect both the CNS and the bone marrow. *Unlike* the 'mRNA' vaccines, these viruses can cause life-long persistent infections.
-There are vaccines against TBEV which protect mice against deadly disease and produce IgG antibodies in human [to check which type], but the effects (positive or negative) of these vaccines (inactivated viruses with adjuvants) on subtle but possibly persistent infections are to my knowledge unknown).
-Ideally there would be an safe live virus vaccine mimicking natural infections because wild type infections while being very risk, induce a good immunity: Natural TBEV infections induce a long-lasting and very reliable protection against reinfection, which is useful if one loves to move through nature.

 * *Cells:* What's the cell tropism of the vaccines i.e. which cells they preferably attach and enter?